-11) Pack a European Power Adapter
+11) Consider Packing a European Power Adapter

 Often cruise ships have a single European power outlet and a single North American outlet.
 Make use of the European outlet by packing a European Power Adapter.
 This lightweight and inexpensive piece will give you an extra outlet to use.
 Better yet, just pick up a Universal Adapter which you’ll be able to use not only in the cruise ship’s European outlet, but just about anywhere in the world.